Ramanbaral/Password_manager_SE/README.md

 - **`src`**: Contains the main source code files.
     - `main.py`: The main script to run the Bitwarden Password Manager.
     - `login.py`: Handles user authentication and registration.
-    - `file_transfer.py`: Provides functionality for transferring files between the server and client.
     - `password.py`: Manages password-related functionality, including password generation.

 - **`data`**: Stores data files used by the application.